cloudoperators/greenhouse-extensions/opentelemetry/README.md

 - A running and Greenhouse-onboarded Kubernetes cluster.
 If you don't have one, follow the [Cluster onboarding](https://cloudoperators.github.io/greenhouse/docs/user-guides/cluster/onboarding) guide.
 - For logs, a OpenSearch instance to store.
 If you don't have one, reach out to your observability team to get access to one.
 - For metrics, a Prometheus instance to store.
-If you don't have one, install a [kube-monitoring](https://cloudoperators.github.io/greenhouse/docs/reference/catalog/kube-monitoring) Plugin first.w
+If you don't have one, install a [kube-monitoring](https://cloudoperators.github.io/greenhouse/docs/reference/catalog/kube-monitoring) Plugin first.

 **Step 1:**